EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 Not included in the diagram is the revocation information that must be published to a VDR.
 It is the responsibility of an issuer to revoke credentials when needed, this also applies to the LPID.
 Revocation information can be published using the PID provider wallet or directly by the PID provider to the VDR.

-**Steps:**
+**Sequence diagram steps:**
 1. A natural person uses the eService of an PID Provider to apply for/request an LPID.
 2. The application/request for an LPID in the eService has been approved after verification checks described in chapter 3 above.
 The PID provider requests the PID Provider wallet to create and send an LPID.
+The request sent includes the information and schema needed for credential construction and the endpoint for the Client wallet.
+The endpoint is either given by the natural person or included in the redirection url from the wallet application.
 3. The PID provider wallet requests the Client wallet for WIA, WTE, PID using the endpoint either submitted by the natural person in the first step or by information in the redirect url if the LPID process started in a wallet application with a redirect.
 4. Client wallet returns presentations of WTE, WIA, (PID).
 5. PID provider wallet requests information from VDR for verifiacation and validation.